 2. Life Underground at 14th Street and 8th Avenue

 Tom Otterness’s whimsical bronze sculptures can be found scattered throughout the 14th Street Subway station at 8th Avenue.
-Installed in 2000, the installation comprises 130 tiny figurines that can be spotted tucked away in corners and perched atop banisters, posed in various scenes of mischief, revelry, and work.
-Otterness told the MTA his figures were inspired by the history of the subway, New York City’s urban myths, and New York society.
-You can see these themes exemplified in the diversity of the statues, from a giant sewer alligator to the police officer figurines and robber baron types with top hats and bags of money.
+Installed in 2000, the installation comprises 130 tiny figurines that can be spotted posing in various scenes of mischief, revelry, and work atop banisters and in corners within the station.
+Otterness told the MTA that his figures were inspired by the history of the subway, New York City’s urban myths, and New York society.
+Visitors can see these themes exemplified in the diversity of the statues who take the form of a giant sewer alligator, police officer, robber baron, and more.

-There are many ways you can interact with the Otterness sculptures because there are so many and half the fun is finding them!
-You can stand atop a giant pair of feet flanked by a cartoonish elephant and giraffe, have a seat next to a figurine clutching a bag of money, or rub the money bag-shaped head of the figure in the middle of the stairway for some financial luck (then promptly wash your hands!).
+Due to the large amount and immense variation of the Otterness sculptures, there are many ways to interact them — half the fun is finding them.
+As you find each sculpture, you can stand atop a giant pair of feet flanked by a cartoonish elephant and giraffe, have a seat next to a figurine clutching a bag of money, or rub the money bag-shaped head of the figure in the middle of the stairway for some financial luck (then promptly wash your hands!).